HHS/TANF-app/docs/Architecture Decision Record/009-git-workflow.md

         * For security controls assign `lfrohlich`
 18. For PRs with `qasp-review` label, the appropriate reviewer performs the review and/or requests changes. **GOAL** 5 days: 3 days to perform the review and 2 days to implement the requested changes.
     * When changes are asked for, the changes are made by the contributor.
 Raft reviewers should internalize the changes asked by the Government such that the same feedback is already incorporated and/or caught in future (continuous improvement)
-    * When security controls are approved, additional reviews are asked for by OCIO
+    * When security controls are approved by the Government, the Government reviewer will ask for additional reviews to be performed by OCIO
 19. When satisfied, the Government reviewer `approves` the PR
 20. The contributor clicks Merge into `raft-tdp-main`
 21. The contributor: